 Australia is a large, comparatively dry, and sparsely inhabited continent, almost as large as the 48 contiguous U.S. states.
-Australia, the only continent that consists of a single nation, is also the only inhabited continent which is isolated from all others (total coastline exceeds 22,000 miles).
-Average elevation is about 985 feet, which makes it the flattest continent on earth.
-This is among the prime reasons for sparse annual rainfall--16.5 inches, which is less than two-thirds the world average (26 inches).
-Further, the rain falls mainly on coastal regions: forty percent of the surface gets less than 10 inches per year, and annual evaporation exceeds annual rainfall on about three quarters of the land.
+Australia, the only continent that consists of a single nation, is also the only inhabited continent that is isolated from all others (total coastline exceeds 22,000 miles).
+The average elevation is about 985 feet, which makes it the flattest continent on earth.
+This is among the prime reasons for sparse annual rainfall--16.5 inches, which is less than two-thirds of the world average (26 inches).
+Further, the rain falls mainly on coastal regions: forty percent of the surface gets less than 10 inches per year, and annual evaporation exceeds annual rainfall on about three-quarters of the land.
 Overall runoff is less than half that of the Mississippi basin; Australia has no navigable rivers of any commercial significance.

 In general, the country is warmer than the U.S. (the northern one-third is in the Tropics, the rest in the Temperate Zone).
 Temperature extremes are much less pronounced.
 Sydney's average daytime temperature in the coldest month (July) is 59°F; in the warmest month (January), 81°F.